numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 We propose the following implementation:

 1. ``__common_dtype__(cls, other : DTypeMeta) -> DTypeMeta`` answers what the
-   common DType class is given two DType class objects.
+   common DType class is, given two DType class objects.
 It may return ``NotImplemented`` to defer to ``other``.
-(For abstract DTypes, subclasses get precedence, concrete types are always leaves, so always get preference or are tried from left to right).
+(For abstract DTypes, subclasses get precedence, concrete types are never superclasses, so always get preference or are tried from left to right).

 2. ``__common_instance__(self: SelfT, other : SelfT) -> SelfT`` is used when
    two instances of the same DType are given.
-   For built-in dtypes (that are not parametric), this currently always returns ``self`` (but ensures native byte order).
+   For built-in dtypes (that are not parametric), this currently always returns ``self`` (but ensures canonical representation).
    This is to preserve metadata.
 We can thus provide a default implementation for non-parametric user dtypes.